rern/RuneAudio_Addons/README.md

 - always reload list from source
 - installed indication
 - update indication (button)
-- easy to add others' addons scripts (bash)
+- modular block for easy to add scripts(bash) from other sources

 Menu > Addons :
 - Aria2